nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 ### Glucose Data
 LB.xpt is a very simple dataframe:
-It contains CGM and Hba1c without any nan values.
+- It contains CGM and Hba1c without any NaN values
 - Glucose is in local time
 - All in mg/dl
 - No nan values
 - Hb1A1c must be dropped: `lb = lb.loc[lb.LBCAT=='CGM']`
 - Only a couple temporal duplicates which are dropped (using first) as they correlate perfectly
+- 0.15 % of the values are below 41
+- 0.22 % of the values are above 400

 ### Summary
 #### Glucose